Convention & Visitors Bureau

 • Mapleton Hill: One of Boulder’s most historic and beautiful neighborhoods bursts with fall color each year, as its signature maple trees turn scarlet red.
 Stroll Mapleton Avenue between Broadway and 4th Streets to admire the Victorian architecture and old-growth trees.

-• Farm-to-Table: Oh, how Boulder’s chefs love harvest season!
+• Farm-to-Table: Oh, how Boulder’s chefs adore harvest season!
 Taste the bounty at farm-to-table restaurants all around town.
 A few ideas: Roasted beets at the GMO-free Salt.
 The signature tomato soup at The Kitchen.
 Cafe Aion’s seasonally flavored paella.
 Oak at Fourtheenth’s kale and shaved apple salad.
 Stuffed squash, root vegetable tagine or anything Chef Skokan pulls from his farm’s fields and serves at Black Cat or Bramble and Hare.

 • Beer: Many of Boulder’s breweries introduce autumn-inspired beers this time of year.
 Take Upslope Brewing Company’s seasonal pumpkin ale — the result of a collaboration with Boulder’s own Munson Farms, which offered the brewery their organic baby bear pumpkins.
 (You can watch a charming video about the beer here.)